There's a better way: Ciena’s Adaptive IP

 Operations must be simplified by abstracting overall complexity via SDN design concepts to unleash software-driven network optimization driven by real-time visibility into the network that simplifies management and troubleshooting.
 Optimized traffic engineering, which provides improved asset utilization for reduced costs, is provided by an intelligent Path Computation Engine (PCE).
 Future-proofing the network is achieved through an open and disaggregated network design approach via the separation of the data plane and control plane.
 This spurs cloud-like innovation cycles while supporting a multi-vendor environment for best-in-breed network designs.

-Ciena’s Adaptive IP is the ideal solution to implement, expand, or modernize IP networks, from access to metro, to best support existing, new, and emerging applications and use-cases.
+Ciena’s Adaptive IP is the ideal approach to implement, expand, or modernize IP networks, from access to metro, to best support existing, new, and emerging applications and use-cases.

 Heraclitus was right when he said, “life is flux”, and given how ubiquitous connectivity has become as an integral part of our daily lives, the network must also be in flux.
 Adaptive IP allows operators to both address and leverage this flux to achieve a competitive advantage.